 Always make sure you state that your offer is subject to contract and survey – the last thing you want is to buy a property only to find out a year down the line that it’s falling apart.

 If you can, let the agent you’re buying off know the name and contact details of both your solicitor and the estate agent so chain details can be verified right away – it’s also a clear indication that you are one-hundred percent committed to moving.

 When it comes to negotiation, as we mentioned before, you need to put emotion aside as best as you can by focusing on the facts and the figures.

 Negotiation isn’t just about finances – consider the other elements, such as timings.
-Anything that you can offer that other buyers may not be able to will give you an advantage.
+Anything that you can offer those other buyers may not be able to will give you an advantage.

 If it becomes clear you may need to increase your offer, see what you may be able to get in return, such as curtains or other fittings.

 At AP Morgan we’re always focused on getting the best deals for our sellers and we are legally obligated to act in their best interests.
-However, in order to do this we need good sellers, in good positions.
-We understand that buying and selling property can be stressful for everyone at times, and we pride ourselves on being able to work with people to make the process as smooth as possible for everyone involved.
+However, to do this, we need good sellers, in good positions.
+We understand that buying and selling a property can be stressful for everyone at times, and we pride ourselves on being able to work with people to make the process as smooth as possible for everyone involved.